AceRNorth/gdsims/docs/tutorials/tutorial2.rst

     :scale: 90 %

 .. tip::
     Depending on the IDE you are using, animations may not be displayed correctly in inline plot settings, so make sure to change the graphics view settings.
 The ``anim.save()`` command should have also saved a copy of the animation as a .gif file in your current directory.
+Other methods that can be used with this matplotlib FuncAnimation object are documented in `matplotlib's docs <https://matplotlib.org/stable/api/_as_gen/matplotlib.animation.FuncAnimation.html#matplotlib.animation.FuncAnimation>`_.

 We can see the animation flows well at 100-day jumps, but it could be re-run with a smaller ``rec_interval_local`` if we want smoother changes.
 We could also start recording at a later ``rec_start`` closer to the release of the gene drive, or even include less sites in the animation with ``rec_sites_freq`` so the plot looks less cluttered.